Inflation in Eurozone

 Eurozone - Harmonized Inflation

-According to complete data released by Eurostat on 15 March, harmonized inflation came in at 1.5% in February, slightly above January’s 1.4% and matching the preliminary estimate.
-January’s result had marked a nine-month low.
-Inflation sits below the European Central Bank’s target rate of near, but under, 2.0%.
-Higher price pressures for food, alcohol & tobacco drove February’s uptick.
+Complete data confirmed harmonized inflation came in at 1.7% in April, up from March’s 1.4% and matching the preliminary estimate.
+Inflation now sits closer to the European Central Bank’s target rate of near, but under, 2.0%.
+Higher price pressures for services largely drove April’s rise, in part due to the timing of the Easter holiday this year.

-Among the countries in the common-currency bloc, Greece (0.8%) and Ireland (0.7%) recorded the lowest inflation in February.
-On the flipside, the Netherlands (2.6%) and Latvia (2.8%) experienced the highest price pressures.
+Among the countries in the common-currency bloc, Italy (1.1%) and Portugal (0.9%) recorded the lowest inflation in April.
+On the flipside, Latvia (3.3%) and Estonia (3.2%) experienced the highest price pressures.
+Regarding the largest economies in the Eurozone, inflation rose in all expected for Italy which experienced unchanged price pressures.

 Eurozone - Harmonized Inflation Data